WorkPoint 365 makes it fast and easy to build modular solutions – with no development or coding.

 WorkPoint makes it fast and easy to archive and journalize mails.
 By integrating a drag and drop functionality combined with an intuitive search tool, this saves users in many hours of systemizing their mails.

 Anyone can create a document.
-But when it comes to creating a document template – setting guidelines and parameters etc – users are often faced with choice paralysis.
+But when it comes to creating document templates – setting guidelines and parameters etc – users are often faced with choice paralysis.
 Why?
 Because there are hundreds of different ways to go about it.
 Consistency is essential, particularly in large organisations with large amounts of legacy unstructured data.
 Let’s consider the issues and the different solutions out there.

 Most organisations struggle with structuring document templates as there are lots of different things to keep in mind – tricky when you need consistency.
 While it looks simple enough in Microsoft 365 Office – using the template library or a common setup – but in SharePoint, you simply can’t do central templating ‘out of the box.’
 There are so many options that ultimately, users in different departments start doing things their way.
 That’s when issues begin to creep in.
 True, there may be minor issues like picking the wrong template (without logos) or choosing a bad company profile with wrong forms, for example.